Women and Infants Hospital opening soon.

 Spinal fusion corrects a curve in the spine or provides stability within the spine.
 This surgical procedure uses screws, rods or metal plates to hold the spine in place while the vertebrae permanently fuse together.

 Spine specialists at Peyton Manning Children’s Hospital use the latest surgical techniques and technology.
-We use CT-guided surgery, which helps your child’s surgeon determine placement for hardware such as screws.
+CT-guided surgery helps your child’s surgeon determine placement of hardware such as screws.
 These advanced technologies help your surgeon perform procedures with greater clarity and precision.

 The highest level of trauma and surgical care for spine injuries